RMITLibrary/easy_cite/markdown/ieee.md

 > "Due to the nonlinear nature of the Law of Dynamic Power, if the demand on the processor is light, the operating frequency can be reduced to save clock cycles, reducing power and limiting heat generation" [1, p.
 82].

-#### Citing a source with no page number(s)
+##### Citing a source, including online journal articles, with no page numbers

+Journal articles are increasingly being published online, and these articles have no page numbers.
+Sometimes, other sources also have no page numbers, such as some e-books, and webpages and websites.

-If the work you are referencing does not contain page numbers, then use chapter numbers, section headings and paragraph numbers as part of the in-text reference.
+If the work you are citing does NOT contain page numbers, include the alternative page locators such as the heading or section name, chapter number, paragraph number, or the heading or section name or chapter number combined with the paragraph number.

+**Examples:**

 > "Many physical dynamic systems can be represented and modeled by first-order differential equations" [1, Ch.
 3, para.
 1].

+> Liang et al. states that "Compared with MOSE and standard deviation, the MFE demonstrates significant advantages due to its ability to capture dynamic features across multiple time scales" [7, Comparison of results of different diagnostic methods section, para.
+2].

-#### Omitting words from a direct quote
+##### Omitting words from a direct quote

 If you omit words from a direct quote, you will need to add a space followed by three ellipsis dots ( . . . ) and another space.